lukso-network/lsp-smart-contracts/docs/ILSP1UniversalReceiver.md

+> The interface for LSP1UniversalReceiver

-*Contract module that allows to receive arbitrary messages when assets are sent or received.*
+*LSP1UniversalReceiver allows to receive arbitrary messages and to be informed when assets are sent or received*

 ## Methods